-If you are leaving from Riviera Resort, you do not need to transfer if you are going to EPCOT.
-All other destinations from Riviera Resort will require transferring at Disney’s Caribbean Beach Resort.
+If you are leaving Riviera Resort, you do not need to transfer if you are going to EPCOT.
+All other destinations from Riviera Resort will require transferring to Disney’s Caribbean Beach Resort.

 If you are leaving Hollywood Studios and are going to Art of Animation and Pop Century Resorts, you do not need to transfer gondolas.

-If you are leaving from Hollywood Studios and are going to EPCOT or Disney’s Riviera Resort, you will need to transfer at Disney’s Caribbean Beach Resort.
+If you are leaving Hollywood Studios and are going to EPCOT or Disney’s Riviera Resort, you will need to transfer to Disney’s Caribbean Beach Resort.

 How Long Are The Rides On Disney Skyliner?

 On average, a Skyliner Ride will take between 5-10 minutes depending on which station you are getting on and off.
 The longest a Disney Skyliner Ride will take is about 20 minutes (plus transfer time) if you are going to or from the end of the Disney Skyliner map at EPCOT and starting or ending at any station besides Disney’s Caribbean Resort or Disney’s Riviera Resort.

 The following times show how long a Disney Skyliner Ride can take starting from the main station at Disney’s Caribbean Beach Resort.
 All times are approximate and can vary depending on if you have to transfer to another gondola to get from one end of the line to another.